H3llKa1ser/IT-and-Security-101/Cloud Computing/Docker/Container Hardening.md

     capsh --print

 It is important to frequently review what capabilities are assigned to a container.
 When a container is privileged, it shares the same namespace as the host, meaning resources on the host can be accessed by the container - breaking the "isolated" environment.

+## Seccomp & AppArmor

+### 1) Seccomp

+Seccomp is an important security feature of Linux that restricts the actions a program can and cannot do.
+To explain, picture a security guard at the entrance of an office.
+The security guard is responsible for making sure that only authorised people are allowed into the building and that they do what they are supposed to do.
+In this scenario, Seccomp is the security guard.

+Seccomp allows you to create and enforce a list of rules of what actions (system calls) the application can make.
+For example, allowing the application to make a system call to read a file but not allowing it to make a system call to open a new network connection (such as a reverse shell).

+These profiles are helpful because they reduce attackers' ability to execute malicious commands whilst maintaining the application's functionality.
+For example, a Seccomp profile for a web server may look like the following:

+#### Example Seccomp profile.json file

+    {
+      "defaultAction": "SCMP_ACT_ALLOW",
+      "architectures": [
+        "SCMP_ARCH_X86_64",
+        "SCMP_ARCH_X86",
+        "SCMP_ARCH_X32"
+      ],
+      "syscalls": [
+        { "names": [ "read", "write", "exit", "exit_group", "open", "close", "stat", "fstat", "lstat", "poll", "getdents", "munmap", "mprotect", "brk", "arch_prctl", "set_tid_address", "set_robust_list" ], "action":    "SCMP_ACT_ALLOW" },
+        { "names": [ "execve", "execveat" ], "action": "SCMP_ACT_ERRNO" }
+      ]
+    }

+This Seccomp profile:

+ - Allows files to be read and written to

+ - Allows a network socket to be created

+ - But does not allow execution (for example, execve)

+To create a Seccomp profile, you can simply create a profile using your favourite text editor.

+With our Seccomp profile now created, we can apply it to our container at runtime by using the --security-opt seccomp flag with the location of the Seccomp profile.
+For example:

+    docker run --rm -it --security-opt seccomp=/home/cmnatic/container1/seccomp/profile.json mycontainer

+Docker already applies a default Seccomp profile at runtime.
+However, this may not be suitable for your specific use case, especially if you wish to harden the container further while maintaining functionality.

+### 2) AppArmor

+AppArmor is a similar security feature in Linux because it prevents applications from performing unauthorised actions.
+However, it works differently from Seccomp because it is not included in the application but in the operating system.

+This mechanism is a Mandatory Access Control (MAC) system that determines the actions a process can execute based on a set of rules at the operating system level.
+To use AppArmor, we first need to ensure that it is installed on our system:

+    sudo aa-status

+With the output "apparmor module is loaded", we can confirm that AppArmor is installed and enabled.
+To apply an AppArmor profile to our container, we need to do the following:

+ - 1) Create an AppArmor profile

+ - 2) Load the profile into AppArmor

+ - 3) Run our container with the new profile

+First, let's create our AppArmor profile.
+You can use your favourite text editor for this.
+Note that there are tools out there that can help generate AppArmor profiles based on your Dockerfile.

+Provided below is an example AppArmor profile (profile.json) for an "Apache" web server that:

+ - Can read files located in /var/www/, /etc/apache2/mime.types and /run/apache2.

+ - Read & write to /var/log/apache2.

+ - Bind to a TCP socket for port 80 but not other ports or protocols such as UDP.

+ - Cannot read from directories such as /bin, /lib, /usr.

+#### Example AppArmor profile.json file

+    /usr/sbin/httpd {

+      capability setgid,
+      capability setuid,

+      /var/www/** r,
+      /var/log/apache2/** rw,
+      /etc/apache2/mime.types r,

+      /run/apache2/apache2.pid rw,
+      /run/apache2/*.sock rw,

+      # Network access
+      network tcp,

+      # System logging
+      /dev/log w,

+      # Allow CGI execution
+      /usr/bin/perl ix,

+      # Deny access to everything else
+      /** ix,
+      deny /bin/**,
+      deny /lib/**,
+      deny /usr/**,
+      deny /sbin/**
+    }

+Now that we have created the AppArmor profile, we will need to import this into the AppArmor program to be recognised.

+    sudo apparmor_parser -r -W /home/cmnatic/container1/apparmor/profile.json

+With our AppArmor profile now imported, we can apply it to our container at runtime by using the --security-opt apparmor flag with the location of the AppArmor profile.
+For example:

+    docker run --rm -it --security-opt apparmor=/home/cmnatic/container1/apparmor/profile.json mycontainer

+Just like Seccomp, Docker already applies a default AppArmor profile at runtime.
+However, this may not be suitable for your specific use case, especially if you wish to harden the container further while maintaining functionality.

+### 3) Differences Seccomp vs AppArmor

+AppArmor: Determines what resources an application can access (i.e., CPU, RAM, Network interface, filesystem, etc) and what actions it can take on those resources.

+Seccomp: Is within the program itself, which restricts what system calls the process can make (i.e. what parts of the CPU and operating system functions).

+#### TIP: It's important to note that it is not a "one or the other" case.
+Seccomp and AppArmor can be combined to create layers of security for a container.